The Big Picture On Alternative Housing:

 (image courtesy of Decoist)

-They dug and built the hobbit hole house in four months with no heavy construction equipment, and created a gorgeous, infinitely livable home.
-And they used nothing but locally available building materials, such as stone from the dig-out, tree branches, and lime plaster.
-Straw bales provided breathable flooring and wall insulation, and of course all hobbit holes have a green roof.
+They dug and built the Hobbit hole house in four months with no heavy construction equipment, creating a gorgeous, infinitely livable home.
+They used nothing but locally available building materials, such as stone from the dig-out, tree branches, and lime plaster.
+Straw bales provide breathable flooring and wall insulation, and of course, all Hobbit holes have a green roof.

 See the details of how they built this eco-friendly hobbit hole here.